The far southern point of Grand Turk.

 Boaby Rock Point is the southernmost point of Grand Turk, and a decent and secluded beach that’s within walking distance of the Grand Turk cruise port.
 The coast here offers patches of white sand and turquoise ocean water interspersed between low rocky outcroppings.
 Casuarina trees line the coast, providing welcome shade.

 Swimming conditions at this beach are not quite as nice as at the Cruise Center Beach and Governor's Beach, yet the beachcombing is far superior due to ocean topography and waves, the coast sees fewer visitors, and there’s some beautiful snorkeling.
-The point is a third of a mile (.5 km) walk from the Grand Turk Cruise Center.
+The point is a 0.34 mile (0.5 km) walk from the Grand Turk Cruise Center.
 After the point (Boaby Rock Point), the beach continues on as White Sands Beach.

 Snorkeling